jongstra/prisma/README.md

 ## Installation Instructions

 ### Install Node.js
 If you do not have Node.js installed, please [download](https://nodejs.org/en/download) and install it.
-After this step, we assume you have Node.js installed with npm as the package manager.
+After this step, it is assumed that you have Node.js installed with npm as the package manager.

 ### Clone this Repository
 ```sh